Contact

 How do I know how much aid I will be awarded?

 All of your aid may not be awarded at the same time.
 The process is ongoing and the timeframe depends on how promptly you complete your applications.
-Feel free to check SIS often to see the latest award info.
+Feel free to check the Student Portal to see the latest award info.

 When all of your FAFSA information is received, the Financial Aid team will send you an email regarding your eligibility for the Federal Pell Grant.
 Finally, once student and parent loans are credited to your student account, we will mail you a final statement.